ddev/ddev/docs/content/users/usage/faq.md

 ### How can I migrate from one Docker provider to another?

-There are many Docker providers on the various platforms supported by DDEV.
-For example, on macOS people use Docker Desktop and Colima (both officially supported and with automated tests) and they also use [OrbStack](https://orbstack.dev/) and [Rancher Desktop](https://rancherdesktop.io/), which don't yet have official DDEV support or automated tests.
+There are many Docker providers on DDEV’s supported platforms.
+For example, on macOS people use Docker Desktop and Colima (both officially supported) and they also use [OrbStack](https://orbstack.dev/) and [Rancher Desktop](https://rancherdesktop.io/), which don't yet have official DDEV support with automated tests.
 On Windows WSL2, people may use Docker Desktop or Docker CE inside WSL2.
-In all cases, if you want to switch between Docker providers, save your database and make sure the two Docker providers don't interfere with each other, so follow these steps:
+In all cases, if you want to switch between Docker providers, save your database and make sure the Docker providers don't interfere with each other:

 1. Save away your projects' databases.
-An easy way to do this is `ddev snapshot --all`, which will make snapshots of all *registered* projects (projects that show up in `ddev list`).
-Of course if you have dumps of your databases using other techniques, you don't have to do this.
+You can run `ddev snapshot --all` to make snapshots of all *registered* projects (that show up in `ddev list`).
+If you prefer a different way of saving database dumps, that works too!
 2. Stop the Docker provider you're moving from.
 For example, exit Docker Desktop.
 3. Start the Docker provider you're moving to.
-4. Start projects and restore their databases, for example `ddev snapshot restore --latest`.
+4. Start projects and restore their databases.
+For example, you could run `ddev snapshot restore --latest` to load a snapshot taken in step one.

 ### Can I run DDEV on an older Mac?